microsoft/PubSec-Info-Assistant/docs/deployment/deployment.md

 Once deployed, you can find the URL of your installation by:

-1) Browse to your new Resource Group at https://portal.azure.com and locate the "App Service"
+1) Browse to your new Resource Group at https://portal.azure.com and locate the "App Service" with the name that starts with "infoasst-web"
 ![Location of App Service in Portal](/docs/images/deployment_app_service_location.jpg)

 2) After clicking on the App Service, you will see the "Default domain" listed.
 This is the link to your installation.
 ![Default Domain of App Service in Portal](/docs/images/deployment_default_domain.jpg)

 ## Next steps